 Man with the Golden Gun (1974)

-The first James Bond to be made in Thailand was filmed in 1973 with most notable scenes being filmed near Phuket – in fact there is even a James Bond Island at the spot where the gun duel was held.
-But Bangkok also makes a few appearances, with the multi vehicle chase being the most notable.
-It actually starts at Damnoen Saduak Floating Market – where Bond is being chased by a boat load of baddies with a speciality in martial art – twists down Klong Dan and ends up with everyone but James Bond in the water.
+The first James Bond to be made in Thailand was filmed in 1973 with most notable scenes being filmed near Phuket.
+In fact, there's even a James Bond Island at the spot where the gun duel was held.
+But Bangkok also makes a few appearances, with the multi-vehicle chase being the most notable.
+It actually starts at Damnoen Saduak Floating Market – where Bond is being chased by a boatload of baddies with a speciality in martial arts – twists down Klong Dan and ends up with everyone but James Bond in the water.
 The follow up sees cars careering past Wat Suthat and the Giant Swing.
-Lumpini Stadium appears in an early scene, and although it has retained the same look as it had in The Man with the Golden Gun, it’s still a very authentic experience.
 If you want to stay in the same hotel as Bond, then check into the Mandarin Oriental, where he takes Mary Goodnight for dinner and a martini.

 Tomorrow Never Dies (1997)

 A different decade and a different actor, James Bond returns to Bangkok in the form of Piers Brosnan in 1997.
 At the last minute, negotiations to film in Vietnam fell through, so filming was moved and, in this movie, Bangkok stands in for another Asian city: Saigon.